-To locate field placement opportunities, students are encouraged to look on Symplicity and/or to speak to Franca Sachs.
+To locate field placement opportunities, students are encouraged to look on Symplicity.
+In addition, students may also contract the Office of Experiential Programs to discuss.
 Students are also welcome to identify new placements, but such placements must comply with the educational requirements for the externship program.